issacdowling/selfhostedsmarthomeguide/README.md

 ### We could also implement different options for individual responses.

-For example, when cancelling a timer, I could add:
+For example, when cancelling a timer, I could add this to the top of the doTimer intent:
 ```
 timerCancelResponse = ["Timer cancelled", "Cancelling timer", "I'll cancel the timer"]
 ```